rust-lang/rust/active/0000-traits.md

 the following conditions:

 1. The trait being implemented (if any) must be defined in the current crate.
-2. At least one of the input type parameters (including but not necessarily `Self`) must meet the following grammar, where `C` is a struct or enum defined within the current crate:
+2. The `Self` type parameter must meet the following grammar, where `C` is a struct or enum defined within the current crate:

        T = C
          | [T]